 Expecting a baby can be a joyous and confusing experience.
 One of the many concerns women have about a newborn is whether or not they should breastfeed.
 Breastfeeding is very beneficial to the baby and should be considered if you are able to do so.
 Here are ten pieces of advice every mother should consider when breastfeeding:

-If you plan on breastfeeding, do not use artificial nipples or feed via bottle.
+- No artificial nipples: If you plan on breastfeeding, do not use artificial nipples or feed via bottle.
 Eventually, the baby may end up refusing the real nipple.
-Due to the easier attainability of milk via a bottle, babies will develop incorrect sucking habits as well, leading to painful and ineffective natural breastfeeding process.
+Due to the easier attainability of milk via a bottle, babies will develop incorrect sucking habits as well, leading to a painful and ineffective natural breastfeeding process.

-It is important to avoid wearing tight-fitting bras and other forms of clothing during the first few weeks after birth to allow sore nipples to heal properly.
-If you need extra support, use a bra that avoid the areola and nipple to allow the area to remain free of irritating, tight clothing.
+- Avoid tight clothing: It is important to avoid wearing tight-fitting bras and other forms of clothing during the first few weeks after birth to allow sore nipples to heal properly.
+If you need extra support, use a bra that avoids the areola and nipple to allow the area to remain free of irritating, tight clothing.

-By placing a bassinet or crib near your bed, you have access to the baby and can feed when necessary without having to get up and disrupt your sleep cycle further.
+- Let the baby sleep near you, not with you: By placing a bassinet or crib near your bed, you have access to the baby and can feed when necessary without having to get up and disrupt your sleep cycle further.
 Remove the baby and lay him or her with you in the bed and place the baby back in the crib or bassinet to sleep when done.
-Never sleep in the same bed with an infant due to movements of an average person while asleep.
+Never sleep in the same bed with an infant due to the movements of an average person while asleep.

 - Keep diapers handy: During the first month of breastfeeding, babies may have a bowel movement immediately following breastfeeding.
 This is completely normal and will decrease in frequency with age.
 It takes time for the baby's intestinal tract to fully develop and exert more control, so in the initial stages it is very common for the equation 'something goes in = something comes out'.